bchainhub/foxar/config/README.md

 Configurations can be arbitrarily namespaced by profiles.
 Foundry's default config is also named `default`, but can arbitrarily name and configure profiles as you like and set the `FOUNDRY_PROFILE` environment variable to the selected profile's name.
-This results in foundry's tools (forge) preferring the values in the profile with the named that's set in `FOUNDRY_PROFILE`.
+This results in foundry's tools (spark) preferring the values in the profile with the named that's set in `FOUNDRY_PROFILE`.
 But all custom profiles inherit from the `default` profile.

 ## foundry.toml